kotarondo/PersHA.js/README.md

 Hello 103
 ```

 This is a more practical example.
 In app.js, the express module is loaded and a web server is launched at port 3000.
 You can check web server's 'Hello' responses using curl command.
 After killing the engine, you cannot get any responses.
 But after restarting the engine, You can get 'Hello' responses again.
-Notice that number sequence in response continues after restarting the engine, because a variable 'x' is persistent across restarts.
+Notice that number sequence in response messages continues because a variable 'x' is persistent across restarts.

 In general, any pure javascript module can be loaded in PersHA.js provided that the module has been installed in node_modules directory.
 Module search order is same as Node's one.
 Once a module is loaded in the engine, it won't be re-read from installed files even after restarting the engine.